 Light sensitive MIDI controller – IO-Lights is a MIDI controller that controls MIDI CC or MIDI Note messages via environmental light.
 A high-resolution light sensor in the center of the product makes it possible.
 In addition, MIDI notes can also be sent to IO-Lights, which are then represented as light by the 12 LEDs on the device.

 IO-Lights is used as a common MIDI controller.
 Just connect it via USB to the music software of your choice and start controlling sounds with light.
 You want to connect IO-Lights to your hardware synthesizer?
-Then simply use an additional USB MIDI host (e.g. this).
-The internal MIDI configuration can be changed via MIDI SysEx in a web app, which we will present to you soon!
+Then simply use an additional USB MIDI host (e.g.this).
+Configuration and firmware updates can be done directly in a web app.

 Light to MIDI: